Velvet Vision: The Story of James Bidgood

 Velvet Vision is a sponsored project of the New York Foundation for the Arts (NYFA).
 NYFA is a 501 (c) 3, tax exempt organization founded in 1971 to work with the arts community throughout New York State to develop and facilitate programs in all disciplines.
 NYFA will receive grants on behalf of Velvet Vision, ensure the use of grant funds in accordance with the grant agreements, and will provide program or financial reports as required.
 Please follow this link to support this project.

-Velvet Vision is about the photographer/director James Bidgood who began to shoot in the early 1960’s.
-His beefcake photographs were unlike any others of the time, featuring elaborate fantasy scenarios drenched in lush color.
+Velvet Vision is film about the photographer/director James Bidgood who shot in the early 1960’s.
+His beefcake photographs were unlike any other at the time, featuring elaborate fantasy scenarios drenched in lush color.
 His film ‘Pink Narcissus’ was shrouded in mystery upon its release having been credited to ‘Anonymous’.
 It was falsely attributed to Kenneth Anger and Andy Warhol, among others, until the 1980’s when it was revealed that it was the work of one man, James Bidgood.
-James received a grant from Creative Capital last year to shoot a new series of his homoerotic photographs.
+Jim received a grant from Creative Capital last year to shoot a new series of his homoerotic photographs.
 Velvet Vision follows him in the process of shooting again as well as delving into his past as window dresser, drag artist and costume designer.

 “Bidgood suited the closeted, coded world of physique photography.
 The mystery surrounding his work – he only ever published under the ‘Les Folies des Hommes’ byline, and concealed the authorship of ‘Pink Narcissus’ – was entirely in keeping with this transitional cultural milieu.
 Many of his peers operated under pseudonyms, trying to keep one step ahead of the law, or juggling respectable careers with their profitable porn sideline.
 Many like Bidgood, stopped working just at the time when new freedoms made possible the things they had only previously hinted at.”